null

 Key Points:

-• Ethical Production: Traditional methods of club-making are often more ethical and sustainable compared to modern manufacturing processes.
+• Ethical Production: Traditional methods are often more ethical.

 Educational Value